-In this example, repeated acquisitions of X_3 suffice for researchers to eventually learn ω .
-But acquisitions of X_1 , if correctly de-biased via acquisitions of X_2 , can lead to much faster learning.
-This follows from our subsequent Claim 1, but one can also observe that $X_1 - X_2$ is Blackwell more-informative than two realizations of X_3 ; thus, researchers learn faster by alternating between X_1 and X_2 than by acquiring X_3 exclusively.8
+Repeated acquisitions of X_3 suffice for agents to eventually learn ω .
+But acquisitions of X_1 , if de-biased via acquisitions of X_2 , can lead to much faster learning.
+This follows from our subsequent Claim 1, but one can also observe that $X_1 - X_2$ is Blackwell more-informative than two realizations of X_3 ; thus, agents learn faster by alternating between X_1 and X_2 than by acquiring X_3 exclusively.7

-Suppose however that researchers have large initial uncertainty about the bias term b_1 -specifically, the prior variance $\sigma_b^2 > 8$.
-In this case, the signal X_3 is initially most informative about ω , as the biased signal X_1 is noisier due to the uncertainty about b_1 , and the signal X_2 about b_1 is completely uninformative (recall that b_1 is independent of ω in the prior).
-The first researcher's acquisition of X_3 does not provide any information about b_1 , so the above arguments show that X_3 remains most informative for the second researcher.
-Iterating this logic, it follows that every researcher chooses to acquire X_3 , maximizing the marginal value of their work but slowing down the rate at which the society learns.
-We thus refer to the set $\{X_3\}$ as a "learning trap."
+But suppose that agents have large initial uncertainty about the bias term b-specifically, the prior variance $\sigma_b^2 > 8$.
+In this case, the signal X_3 is initially most informative about ω , as the biased signal X_1 is noisier due to the uncertainty about b, and the signal X_2 about b is completely uninformative (recall that b is independent of ω in the prior).
+The first agent's acquisition of X_3 does not provide any information about b, so the above arguments show that X_3 remains most informative for the second agent.
+Iterating this logic, it follows that every agent chooses to acquire X_3 .